 Once you've selected your Project to copy the Tasks from and adjusted your dates, click on Copy x Tasks.
 You'll notice that the Copy button at the bottom will tell you how many Tasks from the Project are coming over.

-Tasks that are copied from another Project will completely remove any Tasks that are already in the destination Project.
+Tasks that are copied from another Project will be added to Tasks already in the destination Project.

 Sort and Filter Tasks